Want to Boost Your Testosterone Levels?

 There would be no need for females to seek out the fittest male to ensure a healthy, well-fed family in the latter case.
 However, good hunters and providers are also desirable for their shared traits of intelligence and generosity.

 In modern culture, hunters are portrayed as the more dynamic, but the gatherers won out in the end.
 The gathering led to farming, which led to villages, cities, and civilization as we know it.

 Working with the largest participant group of marathon runners of any study of its kind, the research team used the length of their fingers to gauge their level of exposure to testosterone during gestation.

 The Evidence is Still Here Today

-You can still see examples of persistence hunting in parts of Africa and Mexico today.
-Hunters will deliberately choose the hottest time of day to hunt, and chase and track an antelope or other prey over 30 to 40 kilometers for four or five hours.
+You can still see examples of persistent hunting in parts of Africa and Mexico today.
+Hunters will deliberately choose the hottest time of day to hunt and chase and track an antelope or other prey over 30 to 40 kilometers for four or five hours.

 The animal recovers less and less from its running until it collapses exhausted and is easy to kill.

 It might still have the same effect.
-Researchers did not look at whether these more "masculine" men were judged to be more attractive to women.
+Researchers did not look at whether these more "masculine" men were judged more attractive to women.

 However, Not Everyone Agrees with the Results of the Study

-Reporting of this study by the UK media was almost unanimously adverse and caused a bit of an uproar.
-In fact, many sources made claims that were not supported by the study.
+The conclusions of this study sent the UK media into a feeding frenzy.
+In fact, many media outlets made claims that were not supported by the study.
 Here is a sample of a few responses: